irving-rs/guess_number/README.md

 # guess_number
 Guess The Secret Number: A game in which the user tries to find the secret number.
+The computer will generate a random number between 0-99 and the user has to determine Which number it has generated.
+XD

 ## Basics:
 - Programmed in Python, uses CLI.